ryanpierre/java-2/KICKOFF_1.md

       - Do they compile to Bytecode ?
 Run directly ?
       - Interactive REPL ?
 Technically ...
       - Compiler errors
+      - Can be updated on the fly without recompiling.
 - Statically Typed vs Dynamically Typed ? *(Remember: Lisps are an example of compiled, dynamically typed languages !)*

         Important Points: